malisuslu/mas-todo-app/README.md

     $ source env/bin/activate (for macOs/linux OS)
     $ pip install -r requirements.txt

-# open the file "../mas-todo-app/main/settings.py" and change the "SITE_ID" value from "2" to "1"
+# open the file "../mas-todo-app/main/settings.py", change the "SITE_ID" value from "2" to "1" and change the DEBUG value from "False" to "True" and save the file.

 # Create ".env" file in the main directory "../mas-todo-app/"
 # Add "SECRET_KEY" in .env file